‘He just drove away’: Camera captures man boldly stealing puppy from woman’s home

 GLADSTONE, Mo.
-(NEXSTAR) — A Missouri woman says doorbell video shows a man stealing one of her puppies.
+(WDAF) – A Missouri woman says doorbell video shows a man stealing one of her puppies.

 Video from election night shows a man at Amanda Ratcliffe’s home interested in buying a puppy.